 - Java is used for its scriptwriting, which is one of the well-known programming languages, hence cybercriminals can explore it and imply various breaches for numerous protection.

-- As huge data is not exclusive for large companies, in the same way, all large data platforms are not ideal for the requirements of small data.
-Hadoop is also regarded as one of them, as it is devised with a high capacity to distribute the file systems.
+- As huge data is not exclusive to large companies, in the same way, all large data platforms are not ideal for the requirements of small data.
+Hadoop is also regarded as one of them, as it is devised with a high capacity to distribute file systems.

 - Hadoop has problems with potential stability because it is a platform of open source, which means it is devised with different developers’ contributions.

 - Read and write operation in Hadoop is unbalanced because we are dealing with large-size data i.e. in TB or PB.
 In Hadoop, the data read or write is performed from the disk making it challenging to implement in-memory calculation and leading to processing overhead or High up processing.

 - Hadoop supports only batch processing.
 The batch process is nothing but the processes working in the background and does not have any kind of interaction with the user.
 The engines employed for these processes inside the Hadoop core are not effective.
 Generating the output with moderate latency is not possible with it.

 Hadoop is an open-source framework, renowned for its unique characteristics like fault tolerance and high availability.
 It manages scalable clusters, and its frameworks are easy to use.
 It assures us that our data speed is processed for its distribution.
 Its trait of data locality reduces the system utilization of bandwidth.
 Java is used to write its structure using some C codes and scripts of shell, which runs in different commodity hardware for huge datasets working with the basic programming model.
 Hadoop is a data scientist skill for humongous data technology, and companies are paying a substantial amount for it and becoming a sought-after skill in the future and popularising in the market.